t-b/inferno/docs/README.md

 headstage blank by not entering anything at all.
 Cell identifiers are case sensitive.
 You can set what string signifies that there is no cell on a headstage in your config with the `NO_CELL_STRING` value.

+For those new to a command line interface, you can use the up and down arrows to navigate through previously execulted commands and then edit them.
+That way you don't have type the same command repeatedly and can simply change parts of it when you change protocol or get a new cell.

 ##### Details
 The Inferno installer adds inferno.exe to the windows PATH environment variable.